zombieyang/sd-ppp/readme.md

 # SD-PPP: Easily use photoshop in your StableDiffusion/ComfyUI
-> ppp for Professional Photoshop transPorter
+> ppp for Professional Photoshop transPorter this extension/custom_node is mainly focus on getting/sending picture from/to Photoshop in ComfyUI or SD

 ## How to use